 We note that experimental uncertainty in the collected generation times t can introduce biases in the estimation of rsx,d, such that resistance estimates from the MATa and MATα pool can be highly correlated, but may differ in range in some drugs (Fig. SXX).
 To avoid un-necessary batch effects in rsx,d estimated from the MATa and MATα pools, we use the line of best fit derived in Fig. SXX to rescale rsx,d estimates from the MATa pool to match the MATα pool before merging.

-Finding Complex Genetic Interactions using a Linear Model
+Finding complex genetic interactions using a general linear model

 The multiplicative model of genetic interactions61 was applied to the r metric.
 In this model, the expected resistance of a double knockout strain x∆y∆ in a given drug (rx∆y∆,d) is the product of the resistances of the corresponding single knockout strains: